 - Lab Notebooks

-inside the front cover.
-Experiments will be recorded in the notebooks
+used exclusively for this course.
+Experiments will be recorded in the

-and they will be checked for completeness at the end of each lab period.
+notebooks and they will be checked for completeness at the end of each

+lab period.
 Incomplete notebooks will be penalized.
-Although discussion of labs
+Although discussion

 is obviously prohibited.
 Please review the guidelines in the document

 INSTRUCTIONS FOR THE LABORATORY NOTEBOOK, found in the lab manual.

 - Computers and Software